wozjac/brackets-ui5/README.md

 ## Info
 An extension for [Brackets](http://brackets.io) editor providing helpers (quick docs, code hints, API reference and more) for SAP© UI5 library [OpenUI5](openui5.hana.ondemand.com)/[SAPUI5](https://sapui5.hana.ondemand.com).

-Works with UI5 versions >= 1.52 (with the versions with online documentation available, please check here: [https://ui5.sap.com/versionoverview.html](https://ui5.sap.com/versionoverview.html) ).
+Works with UI5 versions >= 1.52 (all versions with online documentation available, please check here: [https://ui5.sap.com/versionoverview.html](https://ui5.sap.com/versionoverview.html) ).
 As the majority of the older versions is out of maintenance, I do not plan to add support for them.

 **Please notice (if you are new to UI5)!
 [OpenUI5](https://openui5.org) is open source, but SAPUI5 - although SAP shares publicly SAPUI5 library runtime & SDK etc. - is not free.
 Please check the company [site](https://sap.com) for more details.**

 ## Features summary
-- API reference panel
+- UI5 API reference panel
-- tag & attribute hints for XML view
+- tag & attribute hints in XML views
 - code hints for UI5 objects (partially supported)
 - configurable code snippets
 - mock data generation for oData services
-- quick docs
+- quick docs for UI5 API

 For quick docs and code hints not all cases are handled - please check the documentation below for details.